MBA Recommendation Letter Guide with Sample & Tips

 Tips to Get a Recommendation Letter

-When making a request for an MBA recommendation letter from your professors, colleagues or supervisors, make sure to follow proper etiquette and sound polite.
+When making a request for a recommendation letter for an MBA from your professors, colleagues or supervisors, make sure to follow proper etiquette and sound polite.
 Don’t let this process hamper your reputation in your workplace or current institution.
-To ensure a smooth and cooperative process, you should keep in mind some do’s and don’ts when getting a recommendation letter.
+To ensure a smooth, cooperative process, keep the following dos and don’ts in mind.
 Some of them are as follows:

 Do’s

-• Take out the time to explain calmly and properly all your requirements for the letter to the potential recommender.
+• Take the time to explain all your requirements for the letter to the potential recommender.

-• Thank them for all their help and time in advance
+• Thank them for all their help and time.

-• Give them an appropriate amount of information so they understand your candidature.
+• Provide them with enough information so they understand your candidature.

 • Make the request for the letter three to four months in advance.